Traffic signal removal at West 20th Avenue and Oak Street

 Will there be Stop Signs in all directions once the light is removed?
 Vehicles will pick up speed along that stretch if there are no stops/slow downs between Simms and Miller

-Ann asked 7 months ago
+Ann asked about 1 year ago

 Thanks, Ann, for your interest in this project and asking your question because it has come up a several times and has been answered in the questions below.